mentalfaculty/LLVS/README.md

 ### Using Xcode

-To add LLVS to your Xcode project, download the source code, and
+To add LLVS to your Xcode project, download the source code, and drag the `LLVS.xcodeproj` file into your own Xcode app project.
+Then select your app's target, and add the LLVS framework in the Embedded Frameworks section of the General tab.

 ### Trying it Out First